c-blake/bu/doc/edplot.md

 One thing ordinarily just "clipped conveniently" in a classical EDF estimate is chances of being below the sample min or above the sample max.
 For true distributions which are discrete, it may be literally impossible to see such values.
+So, pinning to the sample min/max or even a plot of "impulses" is best.
 However, for true distributions of a *continuous* random variable, no finite sample can *ever* see a true population minimum.
 Estimating such is the project of [`eve`](eve.md), and we simply use those estimates here.[^4]  They are used to decide how "wide" lines along P=0 & P=1 are.
+Many distributions like time durations are continuous to good approximations.

 Usage
 =====